ncoghlan/misc/notes/pep_ideas/suite_expr.rst

    whitespace would not be significant, since we would be using subexpressions to define each suite)

-This would be sufficient to have a version of Python that could be embedded in whitespace-insensitive contexts without encountering problems with suite delineation.
+This would be sufficient to have a version of Python's syntax that is both compatible with the existing syntax and could be embedded in whitespace-insensitive contexts without encountering problems with suite delineation.
 However, with one additional change, this new format could also be used to define "suite expressions" that could be used meaningfully anywhere Python currently accepts an expression: